GrottoPress/shield/docs/00-GETTING-STARTED.md

 *Shield* patches *Lucky* and [*Avram*](https://github.com/luckyframework/avram) in a few places.
 This may lead to behaviours that are inconsistent with core *Lucky* and *Avram*.
 Take note of the following:

 1. *Shield* disables the default validation performed by *Avram* in save operations.
 See [#1209 (comment)](https://github.com/luckyframework/lucky/discussions/1209#discussioncomment-46030).
 You have to **explicitly** define validations for all attributes in save operations.

-1. In *Avram*, `after_save` hook does not run for updates if no columns changed.
-In *Shield*, it always runs, and inside the transation so that roll backs are possible.
-See https://github.com/luckyframework/avram/issues/604

 1. *Shield* throws away the `allow_external` parameter in `Lucky::Action#redirect_back`, so the only way to return to an external URL is to set the external URL, before calling `#redirect_back`, thus: `ReturnUrlSession.new(session).set("http://external.url")`.